hertzmann/hertzmann.github.io/_posts/2025-10-26-isolation.md

 </center>

 In the 1950s, federal funding such as the [Federal-Aid Highway Act](https://en.wikipedia.org/wiki/Federal-Aid_Highway_Act_of_1956) led to the construction of highways throughout US cities.
-Many cities drew highways right through urban centers, [often destroying vibrant communities (often, poor and/or Black communities)](https://www.segregationbydesign.com/about) and creating urban blight.
+Many cities drew highways right through urban centers, [often destroying vibrant communities (often, poor and/or Black)](https://www.segregationbydesign.com/about) and creating urban blight.
 Now, an enormous fraction of some cities are now devoted to parking lots, that is, just space for storing cars.
 [Some cities have more parking lots than housing](https://www.atlasobscura.com/articles/parking-lots-in-cities-usa).
 And so more people—the ones who could afford it—fled cities.

 <center>
 	<figure>